 Monochromatic rooms are a perennial favourite for their subtle sophistication.
 While this look is deceptively simple, pulling it off in your own home may feel like a challenge.
 Not convinced that you can create a dynamically designed room using primarily one colour?
-Read on for a few designer tricks to help.
+We’re sharing a few designer tricks to help.
 Here are the secrets to creating a stylishly monochromatic space.

 Strike the Right Balance

 Every monochromatic colour scheme needs contrast in the space to keep it fresh and exciting.
 Start with a mix of 75% of the main colour and add 25% in contrast.
 If your contrasting colour is any more than that, the room is no longer considered monochromatic.
 Play with that ratio by increasing it up to 90% / 10% until you find a perfect balance in the room.

 Brian’s Tip: A monochromatic space is the perfect environment to showcase great art, so it’s an ideal style for those who love to collect.

 Monochromatic spaces are great for showcasing artwork.
 Think of the room as a blank canvas for your favourite pieces.
 Whether you have an extensive collection or one incredible large-scale piece, a neutral backdrop allows the art to become the focal point of the room.

 Light To Dark

-For more tips on designing a monochromatic space, watch Brian’s Cityline segment where he breaks down designer speak.
+For more tips on designing a monochromatic space, watch this Cityline segment with Brian Gluckstein where he breaks down common designer terms.